1.

 or brain-module to another in the human brain-mind.

-The expansion of the first AI Mind is not without some
+AI Mind is not without some

 growing pains -- like a human baby suffering in teething.